Excerpted imagery from photography by Kris Saknussemm

 It is Christmas in the southern latitudes as I write you, and under a cloudless sky the Southern Cross illuminates our way.
 Kartoosh is a moving target, but despite my skepticism, I am become a believer.
 Each day, with each thing we do, it feels closer in our crosshairs.
 Wish me luck, and God speed to Mama and Papa.
 I hope the 18 liberty dollars have assuaged hardships.
 I pray this reaches you by March.

 P.S.
 You will be proud of me, as I hardly think of Lucy Bretwater, and when I do, it is without bitterness.

 P.S.P.S.
 I enclose a portrait of myself I have drawn by mirror in candle light.
 Please ignore the plotting paper.
 I had never thought of drawing human images before.
 What do you think?
 The beard is new, as shaving is tedious.
 I have drawn my cheeks less gaunt than they really are, but I am happy."

 On the night of December 29th, the storm hit.
 In that morning the Solomonites had grown uneasy, sensing the onset of something mighty, and Jozabad had nervously tracked all day the progress of the barometer nailed to the midmast.
-They huddled, and Jozabad explained that the Tikopians spoke of eight dangers at sea: isolated-coral-rock, sea-monster, long-wave, short-wave, fish-shoal, animal-with-burning-flesh, crane-empowered-by-Ta'aroa, and giant-clam-opening-at-the-horizon.
+They huddled, and Jozabad explained the Tikopians spoke of eight dangers at sea: isolated-coral-rock, sea-monster, long-wave, short-wave, fish-shoal, animal-with-burning-flesh, crane-empowered-by-Ta'aroa, and giant-clam-opening-at-the-horizon.